chirpcel/chirpcel/README.md

 ## Hello there 👋, Marcel aka `chirpcel` here!

-**I'm Marcel - a developer, part of a cat family and dreaming of a trip to Mos Eisley 🌝**
+**A developer, part of a cat family and dreaming of a trip to Mos Eisley 🌝**

 ---